 Public Displays of Affection.
 From simple eye contact to a kiss — human contact imbues a place with life.
-The natural expression of reaching out to communicate with or touch one another is a basic way of communicating, and is almost as important as breathing.
+The natural expression of reaching out to connect with or touch one another is a basic way of communicating, and is almost as important as breathing.

 Community.
 Closeness and connection reassures us that we are important and loved.
 That we care and are cared for.
 That we are a part of a family, a group, a community.

-Expression.
+Expressions of Joy.
 A safe, comfortable space invites us to connect and be close to one another.
 And witnessing public displays of affection reassures us that it’s OK to relax and be ourselves in a given place.

 Contact.
 Chance encounters are one of the most valuable things that our public realm offers to us.
 Think of how many times you've run into a friend — or made a new one — with the help of a public space!